+/5 100.0

 Salary Increases: Assumed salary increases are based on the recent experience of the Fund were used.
-Rates are shown below.
+Rates are shown below. •

 Years of Service Rate (%)

-0 - 0.99 20.00 -
+0-0.99 20.00

 1 - 1.99 7.50

 2 - 2.99 5.00

 3 - 3.99 3.50

 4 - 4.99 3.50

 5+ 2.75

 Valuation of Inactive

-Vested Participants: • ve member is equal to his or her existing account balance, or, if t 10 years of service, twice the existing account balance.
+Vested Participants: The liability for an inactive member is equal to his or her existing account balance, or the participant has at least 10 years of service, twice the existing account balance. or, it

 Unknown Data for Participants: Same as those exhibited by participants with similar known characteristics.
 If not specified, participants are assumed to be male.

 Spouses: 75% of participants were assumed to be married and females are assumed to be 2 years younger than males.

-Disability Benefit Valuation: Disability benefits are valued in normal cost by annualizing the actual monthly disab payment amounts for the month prior to the valuation date.
+Disability Benefit Valuation: Disability benefits are valued in normal cost by annualizing the actual monthly disability payment amounts for the month prior to the valuation date.